szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 This improves the gloves by adding the following:

+- Clerics can wear them now
-- +1 Casting level for paladins and clerics
+- +1 casting level for paladins and clerics
 - Party regeneration of 1 Hit Point every 5 rounds
 - The charge ability is now changed to a combination of Lay On Hands cast at level 10, and Slow Poison